aipub/booleano/docs/source/index.rst

 While the parser-specific features include:

-* :term:`Binding` support (the operands can be bound to :term:`identifiers
+* The operands can be :term:`bound <binding>` to :term:`identifiers
-  <identifier>`).
-* :term:`Namespace` support (the identifiers may belong to namespaces).
+  <identifier>`.
+* The identifiers can be available under :term:`namespaces <namespace>`.
-* Boolean expressions can contain any Unicode character.
-Even identifiers can contain non-ASCII characters.
+* Boolean expressions can contain any Unicode character, even in identifiers.
-* Localization support.
-It's easy to have one grammar per supported localization.
+* It's easy to have one grammar per localization.
+* The grammar is :term:`adaptive <adaptive grammar>`.
+You can customize it with simple parameters or via `Pyparsing <http://pyparsing.wikispaces.com/>`_.
+* Expressions can span multiple lines.
+Whitespace makes no difference, so they can contain tabs as well.
+* No nesting level limit.
+Expressions can be a deep as you want.

 Documentation